jsenv/jsenv-url-meta/readme.md

 }
 ```

-> `structuredMetaMap` format helps to structure the logic.
-As a consequence, it is the format used by our apis.
+> `structuredMetaMap` format allows to group patterns per property which is easier to read and compose.

 <details>
   <summary>structuredMetaMap namings</summary>